waldeinburg/termux-ogs-notify/README.md

     chmod +x ogs-notify.py

-In a browser, log in to [OGS](https://online-go.com) and visit [https://online-go.com/api/v1/ui/config].
+In a browser, log in to [OGS](https://online-go.com) and visit https://online-go.com/api/v1/ui/config.
 This will display a JSON file.
-You will need the `user.id` and `notification_auth` keys:
+You will need the `user.id` and `notification_auth` values:

     ...
     "user": {